ricsanfre/pi-cluster/docs/_docs/logging-forwarder-only.md

 Fluentd also can be installed and configured to collect and parse Kubernetes logs deploying it as a daemonset pod.
 See fluenbit documentation on how to install it on Kuberentes cluster: ["Fluentd: Container Deployment - Kubernetes"](https://docs.fluentd.org/container-deployment/kubernetes).

-Fluentd can be deployed on Kubernetes cluster as a daemonset pod  using fluentd community docker images in [`fluent-kubernetes-daemonset` repo](https://github.com/fluent/fluentd-kubernetes-daemonset).
-Different docker images are provided pre-configured for collecting and parsing kuberentes logs and to inject them into different stinations, one of them is elasticsearch.
+Docker images developed by the community are available to deploy fluentd as a daemonset pod to collect kubernetes logs: check out [`fluent-kubernetes-daemonset` github repo](https://github.com/fluent/fluentd-kubernetes-daemonset).
+Different docker images are provided pre-configured for collecting and parsing kuberentes logs and to inject them into different destinations, including elasticsearch.

-This docker images by default fluentd agent parse container logs, and Kubernetes system component logs like kubelet, kube-proxy, and Docker logs.
-To see a full list of sources tailed by the Fluentd logging agent, consult the [`kubernetes.conf`](https://github.com/fluent/fluentd-kubernetes-daemonset/blob/master/docker-image/v1.14/arm64/debian-elasticsearch7/conf/kubernetes.conf) file used to configure the logging agent.
+This docker images by default configure fluentd agent to parse container logs, and Kubernetes system component logs like kubelet, kube-proxy, and Docker logs.
+To see a full list of sources tailed by the Fluentd logging agent, check out [`kubernetes.conf`](https://github.com/fluent/fluentd-kubernetes-daemonset/blob/master/docker-image/v1.14/arm64/debian-elasticsearch7/conf/kubernetes.conf) file used to configure the logging agent.

-Further details can be found in [Fluentd documentation: "Kubernetes deployment"](https://docs.fluentd.org/container-deployment/kubernetes) and different backends manifest sample files are provided in `fluentd-kubernetes-daemonset` Github repo.
+Further details can be found in [Fluentd documentation: "Kubernetes deployment"](https://docs.fluentd.org/container-deployment/kubernetes) and different backends manifest sample files are provided in [`fluentd-kubernetes-daemonset` Github repo](https://github.com/fluent/fluentd-kubernetes-daemonset).
 For using elasticsearh as backend we will use a manifest file based on this [spec](https://github.com/fluent/fluentd-kubernetes-daemonset/blob/master/fluentd-daemonset-elasticsearch-rbac.yaml)

-Fluentd default image and manifest files need to be adapted for parsing containerd logs. `fluentd -kubernets-daemonset` images by default are configured for parsing docker logs.
+Fluentd default image and manifest files need to be adapted for parsing containerd logs. `fluentd -kubernets-daemonset` images by default are configured for parsing docker logs and not cri logs.
 See this [issue](https://github.com/fluent/fluentd-kubernetes-daemonset/issues/412)

 {{site.data.alerts.note}}

-In this case instead of installing fluentd daemonset chart.
-Manual instalation instructions are provided:
+In this case instead of installing fluentd daemonset helm chart.
+Manual installation instructions are provided.
 {{site.data.alerts.end}}

 - Step 1.
 Create and apply a manifest file for fluentd role and password